 DESCRIPTION - In this course we will follow Mi idioma, mi comunidad: español para bilingüesis, an open-access textbook for Heritage Language Learners of Spanish that centers on students' experiences with language, identity, and belonging in the Midwest through real-world applications.
 We will use a project-based approach that outlines how students engage in real-life applications by exploring culturally relevant topics in language use, arts, festivals, food, ethnography, oral history, digital lives, and school.
 Through multimedia such as podcasts, videos, neighborhood maps, and music, we promote interactive exploration of culturally relevant content while supporting students' language maintenance and growth.

 SCIENCE COURSE DESCRIPTIONS

-Required Courses - Biology, Physical Science OR Chemistry 1
+Required Courses - Biology, and Physical Science OR Chemistry 1, not taken concurrently (at the same time)

 SOME POSSIBLE 4 YEAR SCIENCE COURSE SEQUENCES